knocean/practises/misc/software-choices.md

 I like to see the first paragraph of the README spelling out what problem this software solves and a quick summary of how it solves the problem.
+That makes a very good first impression.

+Next I'll look for documentation.
+Documentation comes in various different forms, but there should be *something*.
+I especially like looking at integration tests
+(when I can find them)
+to see examples of how to use the software.

 If I'm interested in a piece of software,
 I'll look around the source tree.